claiduiuc/CLAID-Website/_team/henzel.md

 linkedinurl: 'https://www.linkedin.com/'
 ---

 Ph.D. student in philosphy.
-Likes learning about new things
+Likes learning about new things.